MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

    :::image type="content" source="media/mda-packaged-guide-link.png" alt-text="Screenshot that shows the link of the packaged guide file to download.":::

+> [!IMPORTANT]
+> Packaged content is no longer protected by permissions that might be set by your organization.
+If a guide contains sensitive information, take precautions according to your organization's privacy policies before sharing it.

 ## Upload a packaged guide in the model-driven app

+As an admin or author, if you have received a packaged guide and you want to make it available for viewing in a HoloLens, upload the packaged guide.

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.